 At Grace House 1, we focus on supporting and treating women with trauma, substance use disorder, and co-occurring mental health conditions in a much smaller community than some of our other homes.
 Some key features of G1 include:

 - Houses three to four members

 - Onsite staff

 The culture of Grace House 2 focuses on supporting and treating young women with trauma, substance use, and co-occurring mental health conditions, and houses the largest number of clients.
 In Grace House 2, residents may require more guidance and support in discovering and building basic life skills.

 - Emerging adult housing

 - Collegiate house, typically for women under 23

-- Less experience with independence and autonomy
+- Clients may have less experience with independence and autonomy

-- May require more guidance
+- Residents may require more guidance

 - Houses ten members